When Anxiety Takes Over: Recognizing and Managing Overwhelming Worry

 Understanding When Anxiety Takes Over

-Anxiety has a way of creeping into everyday life, often when it is least expected.
-When anxiety takes over, it can transform routine tasks into monumental challenges, affecting both mental and physical well-being.
 While everyone experiences worry or nervousness at times, chronic anxiety differs significantly in intensity and duration.
 For those struggling with anxiety disorders, this pervasive condition can disrupt relationships, careers, and overall quality of life.

-• Rapid heart rate: The heart races, preparing the body for action, even when no immediate danger is present.
+• Rapid heart rate: The heart races, preparing the body for action, even when no immediate danger is present

-• Muscle tension: Anxiety often causes chronic tension, leading to discomfort or pain in the back, neck, and shoulders.
+• Muscle tension: Anxiety often causes chronic tension, leading to discomfort or pain in the back, neck, and shoulders

-• Gastrointestinal issues: Nausea, stomach cramps, and irritable bowel syndrome (IBS) are common in those experiencing chronic anxiety.
+• Gastrointestinal issues: Nausea, stomach cramps, and irritable bowel syndrome (IBS) are common

 The Emotional and Cognitive Toll of Anxiety